Syntax Evolution: Problems and Recursion: Introduction

 If syntax does not require Turing completeness, then some other activity should require it.
 So let us take any possible activity, say vision.
 But our vision is not better than bonobos vision, and it is less demanding than eagles vision, and therefore vision cannot explain why only we evolved Turing completeness.
 Then, the activity requiring Turing completeness has to be something that no other species is doing, and speaking a language with syntax is something that no other species is doing, but then we have to face the anomaly of syntax, because syntax does not require Turing completeness.

 The anomaly of syntax is a narrow formulation of Wallace's problem; in his words, ``Natural selection could only have endowed the savage with a brain a little superior to that of an ape whereas he possesses one very little inferior to that of an average member of our learned societies'', which we requote from \cite Bickerton (2014), page~1.
-Most people disregard Wallace's problem and the anomaly of syntax because otherwise a complex capacity as recursion, or Turing completeness, could not have an evolutionary cause.
-Only the most consequent scientists, as Chomsky, would follow the anomaly of syntax implications until its final consequences.
+Most people disregard Wallace's problem and the anomaly of syntax because otherwise a complex capacity as recursion, also known as Turing completeness, could not have an evolutionary cause.
+Only the most consequent scientists, as Chomsky, would follow the anomaly implications until its final consequences.
 As understanding Chomsky's reasons always sheds light on deep problems, we will try to explain his position on the anomaly of syntax.

 In our case, we avoid the anomaly of syntax using a coincidence already suggested: syntax is computing, and problem solving is computing, too.
 Then our computing machinery would have evolved to satisfy requirements coming both from syntax and from problem solving; in other words, syntax and problem solving co-evolved in humans.
 And though syntax does not require Turing completeness, full problem solving does.
 Now, we can answer part of our original question: humans evolved Turing completeness to solve as many problems as possible.
-In the end, and from the point of view of problems, a language with syntax is just a tool to solve the problem of sharing information with other individuals, also known as communication, which is a subproblem of the survival problem.